shakyShane/laravel4-backbone-marionette/readme.md

 ## Compiling SASS
 Again, all the config is done for you, so you can just dive into the `public/sass` directory and edit the files.
-Assuming you have compass installed, just run `grunt server-sass` to automatically watch/compile everything.
+Assuming you have compass installed, just run `grunt watch:sass` to automatically watch/compile everything.

+## Compiling SASS + Live reload via [Browser-sync](https://github.com/shakyShane/grunt-browser-sync)
+When you run `grunt server-sass`, you'll get an html snippet in the command line that you can paste into **master.blade.php**.
+This gives you all the features of browser-sync including live CSS injecting with no page reload.

 ## Available grunt tasks

-    // Build all the Javascripts into a single file & break the cache grunt js-all
+    // Lint all Javascripts, combine/minify into a single file & break the cache grunt build-js

     // Build JUST the dependencies without your AMD modules. ( useful when you add a new library ) grunt js-deps